 – You are not allowed in Printing, newspaper publishing, silk weaving or silk printing

-– You are not allowed in manufacture of finished products in silk.
+– Finally you are not allowed in manufacture of finished products in silk.

-– You are not allowed in all retailing not in category C. Or trading not in Category C
+– Firstly you are not allowed in all retailing not in category C. Or trading not in Category C

 – You are not allowed in selling food and drinks **

 – You are not allowed in trading of antiques & fine arts.